-Lucy Sinclair, Transportation and GIS Fellow, explains the many valuable outcomes of creating a comprehensive plan through engaging the community.
+Lucy Sinclair, Transportation and GIS Fellow, explains why community engagement is a crucial part of creating a comprehensive plan.

 The town of Casco is currently re-doing their comprehensive plan with the help of GPCOG.
 A comprehensive plan outlines visions and goals for many different areas that affect a town: transportation, housing, land use, conservation, environmental concerns, community life, etc. It doesn’t necessarily initiate any action by itself, instead it’s more of a community’s collective vision for its future and a suggestion for a path to get there.
 It provides guidance for other planning documents, a place to point to and say “this is what our residents want” when working on projects.